Gleaming new tower will replace an aging building

-The five-story East Tower will dramatically change the Overlake campus and will feature a state-of-the-art Childbirth Center on the first three floors.
+The five-story East Tower will dramatically change the Overlake campus and will feature a state-of-the-art Childbirth Center.
 The whole building has been designed around the patient's experience and will offer a healing environment full of natural light.

 Overlake's new, expanded Childbirth Center will provide each new mom with a spacious room that will accommodate the family members and supportive friends she would like to have with her for her baby's arrival.

 After the birth, moms and babies will stay in third-floor rooms that are designed to keep them together in most circumstances.

 For newborns who need additional supportive care, the Childbirth Center will offer specialized services.

 Neonatal Intensive Care Unit (NICU)

 The Childbirth Center will include a five-room NICU, which will also keep babies needing more care close to mom.
 Three of the rooms will hold two beds, so that twins can be in the same room.

 For babies needing more intensive care, our existing level III NICU can provide care for babies born as early as 26 weeks.
 All of our NICU facilities are staffed by expert doctors and experienced and dedicated nurses.

 The Overlake Childbirth Center will include an six-bed emergency department with private rooms for pregnant women experiencing medical emergencies.
 Moms needing C-sections will also receive care in the Childbirth Center's emergency department, keeping labor and delivery rooms free.